-- Work to common standards that facilitate universal applicability, including extant standards for clinical practice as set out by the RCR as well as other stakeholders including the National Insitute for Health and Care Excellence (NICE) and the British Standards Institute (BSI)
+- Work to common standards that facilitate universal applicability, including extant standards for clinical practice as set out by the RCR as well as other stakeholders including the National Institute for Health and Care Excellence (NICE)

 - Assure the quality, safety and security of data used

 - Take account of current and emerging regulation by healthcare and digital economy regulators

 - Be clinically led so that effort is directed where it can most readily be used in practice to relieve hard-pressed NHS services